StatCan/StatCan.OrchardCore/docs/en/reference/modules/VueForms.md

 Please see the [workflow](../Workflows.md#vueforms-statcanorchardcorevueforms) documentation.

 If you do use a workflow, you can use the `addError("name", "message");` script to add form errors.
 You can also use the `HttpRedirect` or `HttpResponse` workflow tasks to redirect or return a custom set of data to the client.
 All data returned by the HttpResponse task is available via the `form.responseData` object.
+You should also be able to use the `debug()` scripting method to return debugging data to the client.

 ## Localization (`StatCan.OrchardCore.VueForms.Localized`)